aws/aws-sdk-swift-s3-transfer-manager/README.md

 To download a S3 bucket to a local directory, you need to provide the input struct DownloadBucketInput and provide the source bucket, and the destination directory URL.

 The DownloadBucketInput struct has several optional properties that configure the transfer behavior.
-For more details on what each input configuration does, refer to these documentation comments on the DownloadBucketInput initializer. **_TODO AFTER GITHUB REPO CREATION: ADD LINK_**
+For more details on what each input configuration does, refer to [the documentation comments on the DownloadBucketInput](https://github.com/aws/aws-sdk-swift-s3-transfer-manager/blob/main/Sources/S3TransferManager/Model/OperationInput/DownloadBucketInput.swift).

 ```swift
 let s3tm = try await S3TransferManager()